alexsg-py/Python-Fundamentals/README.md

 # Python-Fundamentals

-Projects and exercises from the Fundamentals module!
+Projects and exercises using the fundamentals of Python!